ssteinbach/portfolio/README.md

 ## Pico8

 Pico8 projects done either in collaboration w/ Steve Lavieties or based on co-developed basecode.

-Click the thumbnail to play the games for free on the Pico8 BBS!

 |Picotris Attack|Pentomino|Pushback|Dead Man's Slope|Pico De Pon|
 |-----|----|----|----|----|